💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 So yeah, if a database exposes an HTTP endpoint, you most likely can connect to it.

 Great.
-Well, I'm excited to see what our users are able to do now with these integrations and our existing offers with KV and Durable Objects, and now even more partnerships there just to enable our users the best experience and meet them where they're at if they want to expand some of their use cases with third party integration.
+Well, I'm excited to see what our users are able to do now with these integrations and our existing offers with KV and Durable Objects, and now even more partnerships there just to enable our users the best experience and kind of meet them where they're at if they want to expand some of their use cases with third-party integration.

 But at this point, I want to pivot into two other exciting announcements that we had today.